cspeterson/vim-guide-intermediate/README.md

 * `u` undoes an action
 * `ctrl+r` redoes an action

-## Repeating an edit
+## Repeating actions

-Press `.` to repeat the last edit action you made.
+* `.` repeats the last edit action from normal mode.
 This is very useful when combined with object selection and replacement commands.
+* `@:` repeats the last command in command-line mode.

 ## Selecting text